-A cubic function of annualized forward rates explains 87.8% of the variation in the standard deviation of forward rate changes for these ordered groups.
+A cubic function of annualized forward rates explains 92.4% of the variation in the standard deviation of forward rate changes for these ordered groups.
 This is the volatility function used when extracting the first random factor driving the U.S. Treasury curve.
-Note that the right-hand side of the curve has been constrained to have a first derivative of zero at a high level of rates.2 The rise in volatility in higher rate environments has been confirmed in the government securities markets for Australia, Canada, Germany, Japan, Singapore, Spain, Sweden, the United Kingdom, and the United States.
-Thailand, where interest rates have moved in a relatively narrow band, is the only exception so far.
+Note that the right-hand side of the curve has been constrained to have a first derivative of zero at a high level of rates.
+The rise in volatility in higher rate environments has been confirmed in the government securities markets for Australia, Canada, France, Germany, Italy, Japan, Russia, Singapore, Spain, Sweden, Thailand, the United Kingdom, and the United States.
 Exhibit IV shows the results for the second risk factor in the U.S. Treasury market, the idiosyncratic movements in the quarterly forward rate maturing in 10 years:

-2 This constraint is one method for imposing the cap in stochastic volatilities suggested by Heath, Jarrow and Morton [Econometrica, 1992] to prevent a positive possibility of (a) infinitely high rates or (more practically) (b) unrealistically high rates.
+&lt;sup>2 This constraint is one method for imposing the cap in stochastic volatilities suggested by Heath, Jarrow and Morton [Econometrica, 1992] to prevent a positive possibility of (a) infinitely high rates or (more practically) (b) unrealistically high rates.